faraazkhan/boardroom/README.md

 ### Ubuntu / Debian
 coming soon

+## Load Testing

+You can generate load to a Boardroom server with the 'load' tool:

+    script/load

 ## New to Mongo?

 Run through the quick tutorial in the "Try It Out" shell at [mongodb.org](http://www.mongodb.org/).